partikelir/technocrat/readme.md

 * Consistent vertical rhythm (excluding images and parts of the sidebar; that's just too much trouble).
 * Full-width view for images and galleries.
 Great for photo-blogging.
 * Truly responsive images and complex layouts with [Ubik Imagery](https://github.com/synapticism/ubik-imagery) and [Picturefill](https://github.com/scottjehl/picturefill).
 Visitors on mobile will load smaller images than those on bigger screens!
-* Built-in [AJAX Page Loader](https://github.com/synapticism/wp-ajax-page-loader) script (click "next" and more content will appear).
+* Optional built-in [AJAX Page Loader](https://github.com/synapticism/wp-ajax-page-loader) script (click "next" and more content will appear).
 Not unlike Infinite Scroll but custom-coded for high performance.
-* Built-in AJAX contact form page template with form validation; no need for a wasteful plugin.
+* Optional built-in AJAX contact form page template with form validation; no need for a wasteful plugin.
+* Optional built-in lightbox/image gallery with [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/).
 * Improved post format styling and support for asides, images (really just a thin wrapper for attachments), links, quotations, and status updates.
 * Custom template swapping; display posts in a gallery of thumbnails, a list, or as the original posts.
 Great for portfolios.
 Built with [Ubik Views](https://github.com/synapticism/ubik-views).
 * Smart context-dependent search form and search redirects (singletons and blank queries) with [Ubik Search](https://github.com/synapticism/ubik-search).